 The University of Southern California is committed to full compliance with laws protecting individuals with disabilities.
 Students are encouraged to raise concerns and seek resolution if they believe they have not been properly accommodated or provided auxiliary aids or services.
 Additionally, students are encouraged to seek support if they believe they have experienced discriminatory behavior based on their disability status.

-- If you have concerns difficulties using your accommodations due to the action or inaction of any member of the University (i.e. OSAS, faculty/TAs/Instructors, academic departments, or other campus offiecs or staff), you may submit an informal Request for Intervention.
-This is an interactive process between you (the student), OSAS, and other appropriate individuals, such as faculty, faculty leadership (such as a dean or department chair), or USC’s Associate Vice Provost of Institutional Accessibility and ADA Compliance.
+Occasionally, students experience difficulties communicating with a faculty member or other USC official, but do not wish to formally file a university complaint.
+If you have concerns or difficulties using your accommodations due to the action or inaction of a faculty member, TA, instructor, or other campus office or staff, you may submit an informal Request for Intervention.
+This is an interactive process between you (the student), OSAS, the individuals involved, and other appropriate individuals, such as faculty, faculty leadership (such as a dean or department chair).
+OSAS can help brainstorm with you the best options to resolve your concerns.
 This process is not investigatory and does not result in a finding of discrimination; rather, this process is intended to assist students in communicating and clarifying expectations with academic and other professionals regarding the provision of accommodations or auxiliary services.
-A Request for OSAS Review is frequently used when a student believes they need help communicating with a faculty member, or if the student does not wish to file a formal complaint with EEO-TIX.
-Find more details about this process on the Request for Intervention tab below.

 What Can I Expect?

-The outcome of the Request for Reconsideration and Requests for OSAS Review will be communicated directly and in writing to you (the student), in a timely fashion by OSAS.
-The length of time involved will depend on the complexity of the circumstances, as well as the number of parties involved; however, typical requests are resolved in approximately fourteen days.
+The outcome of a Grievance will be communicated in writing to you in a timely fashion by OSAS.
+The length of time involved will depend on the complexity of the circumstances, as well as the number of parties involved; however, typical requests are resolved within approximately ten university business days.
 For more complex requests, students will be updated on a reasonable basis.